Is the God of the Old Testament a Merciless Monster?

 First, the typical Israeli rules of engagement included a warning and declaration period of the coming, impeding war.
 Women, children, the elderly, and others who wished could easily flee far ahead of the fully announced military attack.
 Only those who (or whose parents) stubbornly remained would face war and its outcome.

 Second, in the case of Amalek, it has already been shown that the entire culture had been corrupted by the sin of the adults.
 From the perspective of eternity, there was no hope for any child who was left behind.
-Scripture speaks to the fact that any child who dies before they know enough to be morally accountable before God are taken to be with Him (cf. 2 Sam.
+Scripture implies that young children who die go to be with the Lord (cf. 2 Sam.
 12:23), so while some children may have been killed in war, they were ultimately saved by God from becoming what their parents were.

 Last, socially and physically, the fate of children throughout history has always rested with their parents, whether they were in good hands (in the case of Noah) or bad (Amalek).
 The actions of the parents were the final determinant in the temporal/earthly well-being of the children.

 After carefully examining the chief Old Testament examples that atheists use to label God as unjust, it has been demonstrated that their criticisms and characterizations are unfounded, and their understanding of the various situations flawed.
-Further, rather than living up to Dawkin’s caricature of being a vindictive, impatient, quick-tempered, and bloodthirsty deity, the image of God that instead emerges from the Old Testament after a thorough study has been made is just the opposite; God is portrayed as forgiving, patient, and slow to bring forth judgment.
+Further, rather than living up to Dawkin’s caricature of being a vindictive, impatient, quick-tempered, and bloodthirsty deity, the image of God that instead emerges from the Old Testament after a thorough study is just the opposite; God is portrayed as forgiving, patient, and slow to bring forth judgment.
 However, He is also revealed to be a holy, just, and righteous God who will bring justice about in His time.
-In short, the God of the Old Testament matches the God of the New Testament to a tee.
+In short, the God of the Old Testament matches the God of the New Testament.

 While some may argue that correcting the skeptic’s faulty view of God is not that important, quite the opposite is true.
 An accurate understanding of the nature and characteristics of God is paramount; a fact captured well by A.W.
 Tozer who writes: “What comes into our minds when we think about God is the most important thing about us.
 The history of mankind will probably show that no people has ever risen above its religion, and man’s spiritual history will positively demonstrate that no religion has ever been greater than its idea of God.”4